Tutorial: Investigate an entity

 If a lateral movement path exists for an entity, in the entity profile page, you will be able to click the Lateral movement paths tab.
 The diagram that is displayed provides you with a map of the possible paths to your sensitive user.

-For more information, see Investigating lateral movement paths with Azure ATP.
+For more information, see Investigating lateral movement paths with Defender for Identity.

 Check honeytoken status

 Before you move on with your investigation, it's important to know if the entity is a honeytoken.
-You can tag accounts and entities as honeytokens in Azure ATP.
+You can tag accounts and entities as honeytokens in Defender for Identity.
 When you open the entity profile or mini-profile of an account or entity you tagged as a honeytoken, you will see the honeytoken badge.
 When investigating, the honeytoken badge alerts you that the activity under review was performed by an account that you tagged as a honeytoken.